Amazon

 More Echos means music in more places than before.
 And, while the Echo Dot's sound quality isn't great (although perfectly acceptable for the price), you can easily hook the Dot up to a better speaker via Bluetooth or a 3.5mm auxiliary cable.
 If you already have some spare speakers, you can treat your house to whole-home audio for the $70 this three-pack costs.
 Amazon says the price will remain in place while stock lasts.

 Amazon has given each Echo device technology to make sure Alexa knows which speaker you are talking to, so the nearest one replies.
-Called Echo Spatial Perception, the technology works by having all nearby Echos listen to you, but then Alexa will only reply from the closest.
-In testing we found the systems works very well, even when the distance between ourselves and a pair of Echo Dots different by just a few inches.
+The echo spatial perception technology works by having all nearby Echoes listen to you, but then Alexa will only reply from the closest.
+In testing, we found the systems worked very well, even when the distance between ourselves and a pair of Echo Dots was different by just a few inches.

-Finally — and especially in light of news that Amazon staff hear some recordings of what you say to Alexa — it is worth remembering that an Echo Dot with its microphone muted is still a useful addition to your smart home.
+Finally — and especially in light of news that Amazon staff hear some recordings of what you say to Alexa — it is worth remembering that an Echo Dot with its microphone muted is still a useful addition to your smart home.,the ,

 This muted Dot also serves as a doorbell chime for a Ring Video Doorbell 2 on the front door; when rung, the Echo says (through the attached speaker) that someone is at the door.